Our equity investing opportunities are open to all accredited investors, as space allows. Not sure if you qualify? Read

 When you initially decide to invest in one of our portfolio companies, we will provide you with a checklist and a letter that you can have signed.

 For residents in countries other than the US, your government allows you to self certify and invest when you meet the requirements, which vary by country.
 We will provide the appropriate information for your country’s accreditation during the accrediting process.

 VCapital is structured to appeal to serious, discerning investors, including experienced venture capital investors and established angel investors and angel groups looking at startup investment.
 The minimum investment requirement is $25k.

-Why is VCapital’s minimum requirement so much higher than other online crowd investing firms?
+Why is VCapital’s minimum requirement considerably higher than other firms for individual investors you can find online?

 VCapital is not a crowdfunding site.
 Many of the others are.
 We are a professional venture capital firm serving serious, discerning, and often experienced investors and groups.

 Some of the crowdfunding sites may do well, but we think most will disappoint their investors and the companies they are attempting to support.
 Here’s why: